Blog>Trade>Van jobs: I have a van and need work

 'Man/woman with a van' jobs

-First things first, you could hire yourself out as a man (or woman!) with a van.
+First things first, you could simply hire yourself out as a man (or woman!) with a van.
+There are various trades where man with a van jobs are in demand.

-As a self-employed ‘man with a van,’ you’ll help customers move items, remove rubbish and complete deliveries, and carry out any other odd jobs that a van might be needed for.
+You could help customers move items, remove rubbish, and complete deliveries.
+Not to mention any other odd jobs that a van might be needed for.

 You’ll normally serve a specific area and will start off carrying out odd jobs at short notice.
 But as time goes on, you’ll also be able to build up repeat business through loyal customers.

-As well as your van, you’ll probably want to invest in some boxes, ropes or ties, blankets or sheets, a toolbox and some heavy-duty gloves.
+As well as purchasing a van, you’ll probably want to invest in the following:

 How much can I charge for providing a man with a van service?

-Man with a van prices tends to range from £35 per hour for a man with a transit van to £93 per hour for a man with a Luton Lorry.
+Man with a van prices are usually around £35 per hour for a man with a transit van.
+This can rises to around £93 per hour for a man with a Luton Lorry.

 Cleaning jobs